CWood-sdf/banana.nvim/README.md

 ### Other examples

-Currently there are two examples: a todo app and a counter app.
+Currently there are three examples: a todo app, a partial clone of the lazy.nvim plugin, and a counter app.

 The todo's files are contained in banana/example/todo.nml and lua/banana_example/todo.lua.
 You can run it with `require('banana').runTodo()`

 The counter's files are contained in banana/example/counter.nml and lua/banana_example/counter.lua.
 You can run it with `require('banana').runCounter()`

+Lazy's files are contained in banana/example/lazy/ and lua/banana_example/lazy/ and can be run with `require('banana').runLazy()`

 ## Features